dbt-labs/docs.getdbt.com/website/docs/guides/dbt-ecosystem/databricks-guides/how_to_optimize_dbt_models_on_databricks.md

+---
-# How to optimize and troubleshoot dbt models on Databricks
+title: How to optimize and troubleshoot dbt models on Databricks
+sidebar_label: "How to optimize and troubleshoot dbt models on Databricks"
+description: "Learn more about optimizing and troubleshooting your dbt models on Databricks"
+---

 ## Introduction